codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 CFF's `references` is meant to work like a references list for a paper, e.g., should include prior work that the work builds on.
 Required dependencies are interpreted to clearly constitute prior work that software builds on.
-Therefore, everything that is in `softwareRequirements` should go into `references`.
+Therefore, everything that is in `softwareRequirements` should go into `references`, but not the other way round.

 Optional dependencies and dependencies needed for code development could be assumed to build on the software (i.e., require prior existence of the software).